Six Israeli Products and Companies to Boycott

 And while Gaza starves under siege, Israel is earning over $900 million per annum from its exports to Australia.
 Our economic ties are helping to fund the genocide!
 There are no sanctions or suspensions coming from Albo or Penny Wong.

-But if our leaders won’t act, we can!
+But here's the thing.
+If our leaders won’t act, we can!

 Every dollar we spend is a vote for the kind of world we want to live in.
 When governments fail to uphold international law and human rights, we citizens have a responsibility to step up.